 The Geauga County Hazard Mitigation Plan was created to protect the health, safety, and economic interests of Geauga County residents and businesses by reducing the impacts of natural hazards through mitigation planning, awareness, and implementation.
 The plan serves as the foundation for hazard mitigation activities and actions within Geauga County.

 The Geauga County Hazard Mitigation Planning Committee is reviewing and revising the local mitigation plan for Geauga County, Ohio, to reflect changes in development, progress in local mitigation efforts, and changes in priorities in accordance with 44 CFR 201.6.
 The Mitigation Plan addresses the types, location, probability and vulnerability to various natural and technological hazards that may impact both property and citizens of Geauga County.
 The public is invited to review the current plan and provide comments to the Committee before it begins the update planning process required every five (5) years.
 A copy of the plan is posted above.
-Please forward any comments to Director Roger Peterson at email@example.com or call (440) 279-2170.
+Please forward any comments to Director Roger Peterson at firstname.lastname@example.org or call (440) 279-2170.
 The public is invited to attend and participate in each meeting.
-The fourth meeting of the committee is scheduled for Wednesday, April 17, 2019 at 10:00am and will be held at the department of Emergency Services located at 12518 Merritt Road, Chardon, Ohio 44024.
+The public draft and review meeting is scheduled for Wednesday, June 26, 2019 at 10:00 a.m. and will be held at the department of Emergency Services located at 12518 Merritt Road, Chardon, Ohio 44024.

 Please fill out our Natural Hazards Survey.
 It should take five minutes or less to complete.
 We appreciate your input and experiences with hazards in your community.
 Thank you.